Deep Learning for Free-Hand Sketch: A Survey: Tasks and Methodology Taxonomy

-(vii) While prior approaches to sketch recognition are based on supervised learning (\eg, \cite{yu2017sketch,sarvadevabhatla2016enabling,he2017sketch}), \cite{xu2020deep} provided the first investigation of self-supervised representation learning for sketch, proposing a new temporal convolutional neural network~(TCN) designed to support this.
+(vii) While prior approaches to sketch recognition are based on supervised learning (\eg, \cite{yu2017sketch,sarvadevabhatla2016enabling,he2017sketch}), \cite{xu2020deep} provided the first investigation of self-supervised representation learning for sketch, {proposing a rotation- and deformation- based deep self-supervised model (rot. \& def. model).
+This model uses multi-branch CNN and TCN network to represent sketch in a self-supervised setting.}

 \keypoint{Loss Functions} Most of the previous deep sketch recognition methods use cross-entropy softmax loss to train deep neural networks.
 An active research question is whether sketch-specific loss functions can help to further improve recognition performance.
 To that end, Xu \etal proposed the sketch-specific center loss ~\cite{xu2018sketchmate} for million-scale sketches, based on a staged-training strategy.
-The basis is that the image entropy distribution of each sketch category is a truncated Gaussian distribution.
-Inspired by classical Bayesian decision theory~\cite{duda2012pattern}, Mishra \etal proposed a novel metric loss to drive the pretained deep neural network to minimize the Bayesian risk of mis-classifying sketch pairs that were randomly selected within each mini-batch~\cite{mishra2018deep}.
+The basis is that the image entropy distribution of each sketch category is a truncated Gaussian distribution {(see Figure~\ref{fig:star} for an example)}.
+Inspired by classic Bayesian decision theory~\cite{duda2012pattern}, Mishra \etal proposed a novel metric loss to drive the pretrained deep neural network to minimize the Bayesian risk of mis-classifying sketch pairs that were randomly selected within each mini-batch~\cite{mishra2018deep}.
 Based on this Bayesian risk loss, sketch recognition needs two-stage training.
-After obtained the features, a linear SVM~\cite{cortes1995support} is trained as the classifier.
+After obtaining the features, a linear SVM~\cite{cortes1995support} is trained as the classifier.

-\keypoint{Summary and Discussion} In this subsection, we reviewed sketch recognition related deep learning works, from the perspective of architecture and loss functions.
+\cut{ \keypoint{{Comments}} { {Both these two losses have a common disadvantage that fails in end-to-end training} {that refers to training a machine learning system as a differentiable whole to learn solutions from data space directly}. }}

-Promising areas of future work include: Online sketch recognition, motivated by practical human-computer interaction applications; going beyond the mainstream line of supervised sketch recognition to investigate semi-supervised, self-supervised and unsupervised learning for recognition; zero-shot~\cite{xie2019deep} and few-shot sketch recognition; and multi-task learning \cite{seddati2016deepsketch2image, Liu_2019_CVPR} to simultaneously solve sketch recognition with other tasks.
+\keypoint{{Summary and Discussion}} {In this subsection, we reviewed sketch recognition related deep learning works, from the perspective of architecture and loss functions.
+Promising areas of future work include: Online sketch recognition, motivated by practical human-computer interaction applications; going beyond the mainstream line of supervised sketch recognition to investigate semi-supervised, self-supervised \cite{bhunia2021vectorization} and unsupervised learning for recognition; zero-shot~\cite{xie2019deep} and few-shot sketch recognition~\cite{pan2020teach}; and multi-task learning \cite{seddati2016deepsketch2image, Liu_2019_CVPR} to simultaneously solve sketch recognition with other tasks.}